My Nurse Bullying Experience

-Lateral violence is a soapbox of mine here, but honestly, it is the reason why I started this blog in the first place.
+Lateral violence is a soapbox of mine here.
+It is the reason why I started this blog in the first place.
 I was severely bullied by an experience LPN on my nursing unit.

-I was being called a liar, incompetent, and made to look a fool.
-At the most difficult point in my young life, pregnant, postpartum, the death of my mother, and as a new grad nurse, I had this lovely stressful nugget to add to my plate.
-Everyday I had to make the best of the situation where the other nurses refused to help me or my patients.
+Every day I had to make the best of the situation while the other nurses refused to help me or my patients.
 This meant that my patients had to suffer along with me.
 Unlike many new nurses, I did speak up, and often.
-Yet for fear for the loss of my job, and the livelihood of my family, I kept continuing to go to an unsafe work environment in the hopes that eventually, somehow, it would stop.
+Yet for fear for the loss of my job and the livelihood of my family, I kept continuing to go to an unsafe and hostile work environment in the hopes that eventually, somehow, it would stop.

 A Matter of Respect and Dignity: Bullying in the Nursing Profession